 - 1. All non-current-carrying metal equipment parts shall be bonded to station ground grid. - All metal building columns shall be bonded and connected to ground using 2/0 AWG copper conductors. - 3.
+All tanks, vessels and piping shall be bonded to ground. - 4.
 A grounding system consisting of a grid or network of buried soft drawn bare copper conductors and electrodes will be provided for each facility.
 The individual ground grid will be tied together with interconnecting ground cables.
 The grounding system will be designed to limit the overall resistance to earth to a level satisfactory for the safe operation of the equipment and for the safety of the personnel.

-13.2.2 Low Voltage Systems (< 750V)
+14.2.2 Low Voltage Systems (< 750V)